crckfx/pageGoblin/readme.md

 1.   `someLocation` renders `/someLocation/index.html`
 2.   `someNestedLocation` renders its own `index.html` and imports `some_styles.css`
 3.   `someSpecialPage` renders `/someLocation/someSpecificLocation/index.html`
-4.   `homepage` renders a root `index.html` imports a file and a folder
+4.   `homepage` renders a root `index.html` from multiple contentPaths, and imports a file and a folder

 the output would look like:
 ```text